dejanu/killercoda_deal/kubernetes_course/k8s_scheduling_labels/step3.md

 Scheduler runs as a static pod (`/etc/kubernetes/manifests/kube-scheduler.yaml`) on the control plane: `kubectl -n kube-system get po`.
 Stop the scheduler and create a naked nginx pod: `kubectl run po nginx --image=nginx`.What happens?

-Assign pod to nodes aka. bypass the scheduler, by using [nodeName](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodename)
+**The scheduler just sets the `spec.nodeName`**: Create another pod, but this time bypass the scheduler (assigning pod to nodes), by using [nodeName](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodename)

 ```bash
 cat<<EOF>>nginx.yaml